Rewrite Your Story.

 Where It Began

-My path to becoming a therapist began with lived experience, growing up in an environment shaped by fear, instability, and emotional neglect where I learned to survive by staying small and putting others first.
+My lived experience growing up in an environment that was shaped by fear, instability, abuse and neglect.
+As I aged, I realized that I had developed coping skills to keep myself small, unseen and putting others' needs before my own.
 These early experiences left invisible wounds that shaped how I saw myself and moved through the world, long before I had the language to understand I was living with the effects of trauma.

 The Turning Point